Ganeshneelakantam/K-Fold-Numeric-Dataset-Validator/README.md

-# K-Fold-Numeric-Dataset-Validator

-# K-Fold Cross Validation Flask Application
+# K-Fold Cross Validation Flask Application (Numeric-Dataset-Validator)

 This Flask application performs K-Fold Cross Validation on uploaded numeric datasets and evaluates machine learning models.
 It provides insights into the dataset and model performance through visualizations and metrics.